koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ### Dev/prod parity

 You deploy the Zip onto the AWS Lambda environment.
-Gaps between environments do not exist, unless you take really effort.
+Gaps between environments do not exist unless you take real effort.

 ### Logs